InfiniteCode/MoonGene/README.md

 SETUP
 -----
-Follow setup guids in src/gene, src/moon, and src/sdk
+Follow setup guides in src/gene, src/moon, and src/sdk

 LICENSING
 ---------

-MoonGene Mobile Analytics is dual licensed, available under GPL and commercial license.
-Contact us for more information on commercial license at moongene@outlook.com
+MoonGene Mobile Analytics is licensed under MIT.
+For more information about the project see http://www.alexkhilko.com